 Versus coming up with a strategy and planning things out like this:

 You’ll get far better results if you accurately track things and create a marketing strategy to stick with for an extended period of time (while tracking and tweaking along the way).

-Maybe the title of this post was a bit provocative, but I genuinely believe that we’re entering an age of track it and be data drive or be eliminated.
+Maybe the title of this post was a bit provocative, but I genuinely believe that we’re entering an age of track it and be data-driven or be eliminated.
 If you run a business and you’re not accurately tracking your advertising and marketing, you’re gambling with your financial future and the future of every single person you employ.